Factbox: Disputed isles at center of feud between Japan, South Korea

 The place is controlled by South Korea, with 25 guards and three lighthouse keepers currently stationed there.

-The dispute is deeply emotional for Koreans, who say the islands have been recorded as being part of Korean territory since 512 and were the first pieces of their territory seized by Japan when it started its 1910-1945 colonial reign over the peninsula.
+The dispute is deeply emotional for Koreans, who say the islands have been recorded as being part of Korean territory since the year 512 and were the first pieces of their territory seized by Japan when it started its 1910-1945 colonial reign over the peninsula.

 South Korea has built lodgings, lighthouses and a monitoring facility on the islands despite repeated protests by Japan.